cytechmobile/radicle-vscode-extension/CONTRIBUTING.md

 pnpm install a-new-pkg # if this is what you need to do npx pnpm install a-new-pkg # you can achieve it like this
 ```

+## Conventions

+### Getting user input

+Use custom wrapper `askUser()` instead of the native [InputBox API](https://code.visualstudio.com/api/references/vscode-api#InputBox) which would result in procedural, verbose and brittle client code.